tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/06-Stu_Correlating_Returns/README.md

 ## Troubleshooting Notes

-The Vader sentiment library may need to have the input text converted to plain ASCII text.
+The VADER sentiment library may need to have the input text converted to plain ASCII text.
 The following code can be used to convert a string or byte to plain ASCII text.

 ```python
 plain_ascii = raw_text.encode('utf-8', 'ignore').decode('ascii', 'ignore')